Self-Hypnosis Is Safe & Easy -- Use It for an Amazing Self Change

 Half whispering, with lazy ups and downs with a bit of mystery added in the voice.
 And with every statement I enjoy the imagined reality of already achieved objective.
 It's fun.
 It's being a kid all over again, creating my inner world.

 For the Last Word

-Many books have been written on the subject of self-hypnosis, and now when I think of all that material I find it so unnecessary and complicating the whole matter.
+Many books have been written on the subject of self-hypnosis, and now when I think of all that material I find so much of it unnecessary and complicating the whole matter.
 While nobody knows why hypnosis works, that doesn't make it mysterious or potentially harmful.
 Nobody knows why yawning is contagious, but we will pick it up from the next person waiting in a lineup without being concerned "what it may do to us".

 Let's keep it simple, folks, because that's how it works the best.
-Use your imagination, improvise with your voice, with your enthusiastic breathing while you say to yourself how you are imagining yourself to be, not to become.
+Use your imagination, improvise with your voice, with your enthusiastic breathing while you say to yourself how you are imagining yourself to be, not to "become".
 And don't clamp too many different objectives into one session, work on each for about 3 weeks, before switching to the next.